tim-schilling/deps/final/0018-technical-governance-6x.rst

 complete:

-* Any appointments to the roles of Merger and/or Releaser, other than of Django Fellows, are be temporary, and will require confirmation by the newly elected Steering Council.
+* Any appointments to the roles of Merger and/or Releaser, other than of Django Fellows, are temporary, and will require confirmation by the newly elected Steering Council.